jro31/jethro-codes/_articles/projects/jethro-codes.md

 It contains formatting, although for simplicity I won't add that here (we'll get to it later).

-The value of `data`, is another object, that contains the "data" of this YAML code, for example:
+The value of `data` is another object, which contains the "data" of this YAML code, for example:

 ```js
 data: {